Paris – Haussmann's Vision & The Shaping Of A Modern City

 Modern Paris

-Paris eventually did recover its sense of self after World War II and today continues to change and modernize.
+Paris eventually recovered its sense of self after World War II and today continues to change and modernize.
 Leaders of France, whether they be kings or emperors, presidents or mayors, have always felt the need to make their mark on the landscape of Paris.
 Modern projects they created have included…

 What have we learned?
 The history of Paris is long and varied and has been fraught with difficulties, but Paris is always resilient enough to carry on… and to keep getting better.